sympa-community/sympa-contribs/custom-conditions/vacations/README.md

 User documentation is directly in the script.

-Associated, a script to clean the storage table.
+Associated, a script to clean the storage table (MySQL only).